Kamikaze-Kiwi/S3-Portfolio/Learning Outcomes GP.md

 We also considered putting an arrow button on both sides of the heatmap to change floor, but we threw away this idea as well, for the same reason as before but also because floors are ontop of eachother, and not side to side.

 Another idea we had was to have a bunch of radio buttons (in a layout similar to the one found in elevators) for switching floors (we even considered having elevator doors closing over the heatmap, and open again once the data for this floor gets loaded).
 We scrapped this idea too, however, as it was unnecessarily complex, and if you have a lot of floors it would become very disorganised very quickly.

+{add bullet list instead of these ideas, and add pictures of designs we threw away}

 We eventually agreed on a simple dropdown containing all the floors, with 2 buttons on the side with one arrow pointing up and one arrow pointing down, as seen in the image below.